ogrre/ogrre/README.md

-# Hi 👋, I'm Jean-Baptiste Loup
+# Hi 👋, I'm Jean-Baptiste, but you can call me JB !
 ### A passionate web developer from France 🇫🇷

 ⤷ Full-stack web developer, I work mainly in **PHP** with **Laravel** framework 🐘